collective/collective.documentgenerator/docs/README.rst

 * **style templates**, that can be common for other templates
 * **sub templates**, that can be used in other templates
+* **mailing loop templates**, that can be used by other templates to do a loop for mailing
 * **basic templates**
 * **advanced templates**, regarding configuration